 Therefore, over a summer break, I decided to write a small book that would focus on the "quick and dirty" approach of user-centered design.
 Essentially, I highlighted the benefits developers could experience by setting up simple, non-scientific, usability studies; showing how to leverage their existing users for key insights.

 This writing culminated in a book called User-Centered Design: A Developer's Guide to Building User-Friendly Applications.
 The book managed to get the attention of the good folks at O'Reilly Media.
-While the book was mostly finished, I was able to take advantage of O'Reilly's "early release" program, which allowed me to refine the book while collecting initial reader feedback.
+While the book was mostly finished, I took advantage of O'Reilly's "early release" program, which allowed me to refine the book while collecting initial reader feedback.
 Essentially, I was employing user-centered practices, while writing a book about user-centered practices!
 I know, very meta.

 While I'm not able to give it the attention it deserves, I also try to write more recent learnings on a blog hosted by Medium.
 This is the best place to find my latest writings.